statelyai/xstate/docs/guides/transitions.md

 ## Selecting Enabled Transitions

-An **enabled transition** is a transition that will be taken, given the current state and event.
+An **enabled transition** is a transition that will be taken conditionally, based upon the current state and event.
 It will be taken if and only if:

 - it is defined on a [state node](./statenodes.md) that matches the current state value
 - the transition [guard](./guards.md) (`cond` property) is satisfied (evaluates to `true`)